 A volcanic chain of mountains, Bukit Barisan, stretches from the south to the northwest part of the island so most people on the West Coast live in the highlands.
 Highest mountain on the island is Gunung Kerinci with altitude of 3,805 m.
 There are about 90 volcanoes on Sumatra, of which 15 are still active.
 The volcanic ash here is mostly acid, and does not help to improve the farmland, unlike on Java and Bali.
 There are a few exceptions, like the area around Bukittinggi where the soil is very fertile.

 As the equator line crosses the center of the island, the climate is tropical.
 The average temperature is between 25 to 27 degrees Celsius, along the coast the day temperature almost never drops below 30 degrees.
-Fortunately for the traveler most of the attractions are located in the highlands, where the nights can be rather cool.
-The best time to visit Sumatra is during the dry season between May and September.
-Time of the wet season can vary a lot, usually with January as the wettest month.
+Some of the tourists attractions (volcanoes in Berastagi, Lake Toba) are located in the highlands, where the nights can be rather cool.
+The best time to visit Sumatra is during the dry season between April and October.

 FLORA AND FAUNA

 Sumatra is home to the worlds largest (and smelliest) flower: the Rafflesia.
 This only blooms about every 20 years and is said to smell like rotten flesh.
-Sumatra is one of a few places this can be found in the nature, it grows in small pockets all over the Barisan mountains, close to Bukittinggi.
+Sumatra is one of a few places this can be found in the nature.

 PEOPLE AND RELIGION